CaptainChuenthavorn/flutter_rust_newmm/README.md

 # flutter_rust_newmm

-flutter_rust_newmm is a project that integrates Rust within Flutter to utilize the Newmm tokenizer for Thai words.
+flutter_rust_newmm is a project that integrates Rust within Flutter to utilize the [nlpo3](https://github.com/PyThaiNLP/nlpo3)Newmm tokenizer for Thai words.
 This integration is achieved through the use of the `flutter_rust_bridge` repository.

 ## Integration with flutter_rust_bridge